-Props can improve your form and increase the challenge of an exercise.
+Props improve form and increase the challenge.

-5/ Pilates Ring: There are a lot of different types of rings available at different price points.
+There are a lot of different types of rings available at different price points.
 The Amazon basic ring will do the trick unless you want to spurge.
 Add a small ring to your wishlist.